Babies come out of

 Conception from golden rain |

 The modern concept of fatherhood is relatively recent.
 In most primitive societies, sexual intercourse is not associated with the birth of a child at all.
 For example, Australian Aborigines believe that a woman can become pregnant only if the spirit of some ancestor awaiting reincarnation enters her.
 Among the Arunta, women who are afraid of pregnancy try to avoid burial places where spirits, candidates for earthly life, are located.
 But it does not occur to them for fear of becoming pregnant to abstain from sex. nine0027 This does not mean that in primitive tribes there is no concept of a father.
 In the most ancient societies, built on the principle of exogamy, that is, the division of the clan into two groups, between which marriage is allowed and within which it is prohibited, all men of their group are considered fathers.
-In a biological sense, neither of them can be a father, since communication within the group is punishable by death.

 With the emergence of property and inheritance relations, the criterion of paternity becomes the possession of a woman.
 In some Papuan tribes, men obtain wives for themselves by buying them from neighboring tribes or by force, after which the woman is considered the property of the man, like any other thing.
 After the death of the husband, the wife passes into the possession of his eldest son, like all her children.
 Thus, the eldest son is considered the father of all his younger brothers.
 However, sexual intercourse between a widow and her son is forbidden, and as a "sleeping woman" she passes to the younger brothers of her late husband. nine0027 In the Nuer tribe, the social structure is based on formal marriages arranged through the transfer of livestock.
 Husbands and wives can separate, the wife can live separately and choose her lovers.
 However, all children born to her after the conclusion of the marriage are considered to belong to the family of her husband, who, at the conclusion of the marriage, gave cattle for her as a wedding ransom.
-Nayar girls from the southern regions of India, upon reaching puberty, enter into a fictitious marriage with a man of the corresponding caste, who ritually becomes the father of all her future children.
-After that, they live independently and enjoy complete sexual freedom. nine0027 Archaic ideas do not always underestimate the role of the father in the appearance of children.
-Sometimes, on the contrary, it is exaggerated.
-For example, among the Arapesh tribe, according to the testimony of the ethnographer who described them, the role of the father was not limited only to the act of conception: "The Arapesh have no idea that after conception ... the husband can leave and, returning nine months later, find out that his his wife bore him a child.
-Such fatherhood they would consider impossible and, moreover, repulsive.
-A child for them is not the product of a momentary passion, but something carefully created by father and mother over a certain period of time. " The sexual activity of the arapesh is seen as purposeful work, the task of which is to create a child, feed him, give him shape during the first weeks when he is in the mother's womb.
-According to the Gimi people of New Guinea, work on the creation of a child should continue until his birth.
-In particular, intimacy with a woman in the last days of pregnancy is needed to close the fontanel. nine0027 Remnants of such representations have been preserved among the Russians, albeit in a satirical form.
-For example, in the fairy tale "The Priest and the Man" from the well-known collection of cherished fairy tales by A. N. Afanasiev, it is told how the husband leaves to work, leaving his pregnant wife.
-A priest comes to the woman and informs that her husband left without finishing the child.
-The woman asks the priest to help her, he willingly agrees.
-She happily tells her returning husband how the priest helped her in finishing the child.

 Cloth from saliva |

 In the ancient cultures of the East, it is believed that the sex of the unborn child can be influenced if the expectant mother adheres to a certain diet for several months before conception.
-If a woman wants a boy, she must eat salty food.
-If the girl is sweet. nine0027 Tibetan medicine associated the sex of the unborn child with the moment of conception: at conception on the first, third, fifth, seventh day after the end of menstruation, a boy is born; in the second, fourth, sixth and eighth - a girl.

 As magical means to promote the birth of a boy, Tibetan doctors recommended wearing a cord on the belt, woven by an innocent youth from wool taken from the right shoulder blades of an odd number of rams.
 An image of a boy must be hung on a cord, wrapped in a piece of mutton skin.
 There is also an easier way to influence the sex of the unborn child: the mother should always have portraits of beautiful children, boys or girls, depending on who she wants, a son or a daughter. nine0027 According to Pliny the Elder, the ancient Greeks, and later the Romans, believed that a pregnant woman could be sure that she would have a boy if she ate hare testicles or a uterus or drank thistle juice.
-Aristotle predicted the sex of the unborn child differently: he said that powerful women always have girls.

 Among the Slavic peoples, it was believed that in order to give birth to a boy, a man should go to bed on the right hand of his wife and begin sexual intercourse from the right side.
 In turn, a woman after sexual intercourse should lie down for a while on her right side.
 In the 19th century, in the Oryol province, such a belief was described: if you put a hat on your husband’s head during copulation, there will be a boy; if you tie it with a woman's scarf, - a girl.
 In the Kama region, if they wanted a girl, a woman would put a spinning wheel cut from splinters under her pillow for the duration of sexual intercourse, if a boy, an ax. nine0027